Madhvesh-Patel3241/Vita_Guide/README.md

 ## 🧑‍💻 About the Project

+VitaGuide leverages an intuitive questionnaire to gather data on children’s dietary habits and symptoms.
+It analyzes this data to identify vitamin deficiencies.
+It empowers parents by providing actionable insights into their children’s health and offering tailored advice to improve nutrition.

 VitaGuide is a web-based application that:

  - Assists parents in understanding vitamin deficiencies through meal tracking.